rdeavila94/terraform-provider-redis/README.md

 # Terraform Provider for Redis

-A Terraform provider for managing Redis key-value pairs and configurations.
+A Terraform provider for managing Redis keys.
+Useful for when Redis is used as a store for infrastructure or application configuration.

 ## Requirements